 There is no advantage to putting the salt in the water early in the boiling, but it is okay if you do.
 The salt may slow the softening of the peanuts just as it does when boiling dried beans.
 The brine cannot penetrate into pods until the nuts have softened from cooking.
 We typically add salt to the water after the peanuts have softened to about 75% of our desired texture.

 Bring the water to a steady boil.
 Sample the peanuts as they cook, paying attention to their change in texture.
 Don't be concerned about their saltiness initially because the peanuts will not taste salty until the brine has penetrated the shell.
 Don't be tempted to add more salt early in the cooking, or you will over salt them.

 Add more plain water as needed to replace that which has boiled away.
 Do not let the pot dry out or the peanuts will burn, and may create a fire hazard.
 Never leave a simmering pot unattended.
 If you must walk away, turn off the burner, and they will simmer, and soak until you return.

-If you did not initially salt the water add your measured salt to the pot after the peanuts are almost as soft as you intend.
+If you did not initially salt the water, add your measured salt to the pot after the peanuts are almost as soft as you intend.
 Turn the heat back to a simmer.
 Let the peanuts simmer in the brine until they soften to your desired texture, and taste.
 Some people like their boiled peanuts with a little snap, some like them rather soft.
 It's up to your taste.

 After they soften to your liking turn off the burner, and let the peanuts soak in the cooling brine for an hour, or more.
 Soaking as they cool allows the flavor of the brine to saturate the peanuts.
 It's fine to let them soak in the brine for many hours because you've controlled the concentration of the salt in the water.
 You can soak the peanuts in the brine in the refrigerator, overnight.
 This will maximize the juicy flavor inside the peanuts.